Najjad/StratMiner/README.md

 ## Using NBmining software --> https://github.com/NebuTech/NBMiner
 ## Using Python 3.7
 ## Using Gooey python library for GUI --> https://github.com/chriskiehl/Gooey/
+## Using Pyinstaller to compile code --> https://pyinstaller.org/en/stable/
-## Everything tested on Nvidia 1660 GPU
+## Everything tested on Nvidia 1660 GPU and 3090

 ###### **WINDOWS ONLY**